sreenivas1026/portfolio-srinivas/README.md

 If you encounter any deployment issues:
 1. Check the build logs for specific error messages
-2. Ensure the `vercel.json` file is valid JSON and contains correct configuration
+2. Try selecting "Static Site" from the framework presets if you're having issues
-3. Try simplifying the configuration if problems persist
+3. Ensure you're using the correct root directory and output directory settings

 ## � Security Notes